Show different Endings based on score

 You can add scores to Multiple Choice, Picture Choice, Yes/No, Opinion Scale, Rating, Dropdown and Legal question types.

 Note!
-The Number, Statement, Long Text, Short Text, Phone Number, Email, Date, File Upload, Payment and Website question types are not supported by Score quiz.
+You can use Number, Statement, Long Text, Short Text, Phone Number, Email, Date, File Upload, Payment and Website question types in a typeform using scores, but you cannot add scores to these question types.

 In this simple scenario we want to show people the following when they submit their answers: